 in adults is 15 to 45 mg/dL.
 Having oligoclonal bands is linked to MS.

 If your levels are higher, it may mean that you have a health problem such as:

 This test is done with a sample of your CSF.
 Your healthcare provider will take the

 sample through a lumbar puncture.
-He or she will gently push a thin needle into your
+They will put a thin needle into your lower back

 Does this test pose any risks?